Cell-El, The ASD Bio-marker Company

 - For both cohorts: Informed consent signed by the parents

 - For both cohorts: Child and/or mother that have been treated with systemic steroids or have undergone immune suppression treatment over the last 6 months.

-- All children diagnosed with severe infectious diseases or sepsis over the last 6 months.
+- Children diagnosed with severe infectious diseases or sepsis over the last 6 months.

 - Children with ASD treated for a severe convulsive disorder.

 Read our research and peer reviewed articles.
 For any additional questions, please fill out the form below